docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

 ### Aliases

-An alias is typically a full email address that will either be:
+!!! info

+    Aliases allow receiving mail:

+    - As an alternative delivery address for a DMS account mailbox.
-- Delivered to the mailbox of a DMS account.
+    - To redirect / forward to an external address outside of DMS like `@gmail.com`.
-- Redirected to one or more other email addresses (_these may also be forwarded to external addresses not managed by DMS_).

 ??? abstract "Technical Details (_Local vs Virtual aliases_)"